Combatting the Great Resignation: 3 Ways to Strengthen Your Ranks and Retain Employees

 1. Unplugging and recharging

-While there isn’t the faintest doubt that the uncertainty and fear roused by the pandemic has contributed to alarming stress levels, experts suggest the burnout experience may have roots in organizational factors that were askew before 2020.
+While there isn’t the faintest doubt that the uncertainty and fear roused by the pandemic has contributed to alarming stress levels, experts at ANSR suggest the burnout experience may have roots in organizational factors that were askew before 2020.
 Here are some:

 - Demanding workloads